 The Internet has totally changed our concept of information.
-It’s removed barriers for who can access that information.
+It’s removed barriers to who can access that information.
 And even, what information you can access.

 But, when you’re looking for something in particular, you don’t just turn to the sprawling World Wide Web.
 When there’s something you want to know or learn, chances are there’s one site that you turn to first – Google.com.
 If not Google, there’s a pretty high likelihood that you’re going to a website that’s owned by them.

 While Google may be heralded as the knower of all things, have you ever stopped to ask, “What Google knows about you?”
-Afterall, Google knows everything.
+After all, Google knows everything about us.

-In today’s day-and-age, information and date – more specifically, your data – is a commodity.
-And well, Google didn’t get to being one of the world’s most profitable companies by offering a free search engine.
+In today’s day and age, information and data – more specifically, your data – is a commodity.
+And well, Google didn’t get to be one of the world’s most profitable companies by offering a free search engine.

 All that being said, you’ve stumbled onto the right place.
-This article will show you how to see what Google knows about you.
+This article will show you what data Google collects about you, and how to see what Google knows about you.
 Also, you’ll learn the answer to the question, “How to stop Google from tracking me?”

 How to find out what Google knows about you